RobustoFramework/Robusto/components/robusto/flash/README.md

 2. Flash memory is persistent.
 That means the the information in it won't disappear after reset.

 ## Why not use flash?
-Flash memory has two major drawback compared to ram:
+Flash memory has two major drawbacks compared to RAM:
-1. Flash memory is much slower than RAM. <br/>
+1. It is much slower than RAM. <br/>
 Note however, that it is still faster than many transmission media, so that might not matter in many use cases.
-2. Flash memory will break if you write too many times to it.
+1. It will break if you write too many times to it.
 While this is thousands of times, it is not really that hard to break it if you misuse it.

 # What is SPIFFS and VFS?

 SPIFFS is the [SPI Flash File System](https://github.com/pellepl/spiffs?tab=readme-ov-file#spiffs-spi-flash-file-system).

 It is a file system for flash that among others are implemented in ESP-IDF and on the Arduino platforms.

 # Settings